Study of coherent $J/\psi$ production in lead-lead collisions at $\sqrt{s_{NN}} = 5 TeV$: Cross-section measurement

 \subsection{Efficiency determination}

 For any given \jpsi rapidity interval, the total efficiency is evaluated as the product of the acceptance and the reconstruction and selection efficiencies.
 The acceptance includes the requirements on the kinematic properties of the \jpsi decay products, and is evaluated using a sample of coherently photoproduced $\jpsi\to\mumu$ events produced with the {\sc STARlight} event generator.
+In this paper the charmonium polarisation is assumed to be the same as that of the photon and thus fully transverse as it is implemented in the STARlight event generator.
 The reconstruction efficiency includes track reconstruction and muon identification.
 The selection efficiency includes requirements on the SPD deposits, VELO track multiplicities, and dimuon invariant mass.
 The hardware trigger efficiency is determined using simulated events, calibrated with data.
 The software trigger efficiency is measured using \jpsi candidates in events selected with a minimum bias trigger requiring at least one VELO track.
 Partially reconstructed inclusive \decay{\jpsi}{\mumu} candidates from proton-proton collision data at a centre-of-mass energy $\sqs$=13\tev\ are used to evaluate the tracking efficiency~\cite{LHCb-DP-2012-003}.
 The muon identification efficiency has been determined from simulated events generated with the {\sc STARlight} generator in lead-lead collisions and validated with lead-lead data.

 The dimuon invariant mass requirement efficiency is determined using the integral of the double-sided Crystal Ball function.
 A similar method is used to determine the efficiencies of the multiplicity requirements on the VELO tracks and SPD deposits.
 The veto efficiency of the HeRSCheL detector activity is evaluated with a sample of nonresonant dimuon events from lead-lead data using a fit obtained from {\sc STARlight} simulated $\gamma\gamma\to\mumu$ events, and comparing the number of events satisfying and failing the requirement.
 The total efficiency for this selection is about 90\%.